upendrak/flaskapp/README.md

-# Flask App Template for Insight
+# Deploying a Flask application in Heroku: An end-to-end tutorial

 Run with `./run.py`